Team collaboration tools have been a shiny new tool for businesses, but their allure may already be fading.

 Internal communications research reflects this shortcoming.
-Nearly half of professionals surveyed didn’t believe social channels were effective within their organization.
+Nearly half of the professionals surveyed didn’t believe social channels were effective within their organization.

 As such, the adoption of collaborative or social channels has continued to be slow.
 65% of internal communicators reported adoption of social channels as average or worse – a decline from 2017.

 But what does Slack do well and where is it lacking?

 How do Slack and SnapComms compare to – and complement – each other.